-2. Let people in by breaking the ice.
-Then choose who you want to take that next step with.
+Let people in by breaking the ice.
+Then, choose who you want to take that next step with.

-When I first moved to Boston in 2011, I didn’t know anyone.
+I DIDN’T KNOW ANYONE when I first moved to Boston in 2011.
 I had to force myself to network at various events.
 Whenever I went to an event, I was confronted by multiple groups of women who all seemed to know each other already.
 It felt awkward for me at first.

 This is where good old-fashioned instincts come in.

 “Letting new people into your life doesn’t mean that you have to let just anyone in.
 There’s nothing wrong with having standards; in fact, you should have standards.
-You deserve to have individuals in your life that respect you and with whom you can get along.” says Lauren Pickens of Inspiyr.
+You deserve to have individuals who respect you and with whom you can get along.” says Lauren Pickens of Inspiyr.

-So you get to decide whom you’d like a closer connection to in your life.
+So, you get to decide whom you’d like to build a closer connection to in your life.

-4. Let people in by sharing both sides of yourself.
+Let people in by sharing more sides of yourself.